dkarageo/Adaptive_Non_Local_Means/README.md

 ### How to use included implementation:

 - In order to use the provided Adaptive Non Local Means implementation, include `cuda/anlm.hpp` header file.
-- In order to change the maximum VRAM allowed to be used before switching to the implementation for big images, set `MAD_DEVICE_DRAM_USAGE` macro to the desired amount in MB.
+- In order to change the maximum VRAM allowed to be used before switching to the implementation for big images, set `MAX_DEVICE_DRAM_USAGE` macro to the desired amount in MB.
 Default amount is 1480MB, because its original target was an old Nvidia GTX 480.

 ### Licensing: